 "Extensions" (2014 ).

 This site has the results of an experiment, that tested what microbes were present in soil.
 Microbial diversity can benefit agriculture and plant diversity.
 This site had great correlation and references.
 This site provided links to pages and videos that also talk about microbes, as well as other important information.
 The information was specific and helpful.
-The overall grading on a scale of 1-10, this site has received a 7+.

 “Environmental effects on microbes” (2005)